accessibilitywars/zaw2/content/builds/heal-alac-Luminary.md

 3. Use {{ skill(id="76813") }} for extra CC
 4. {{ skill(id="73132") }} (Spear 5)
 5. {{ skill(id="9128") }} (Alt Utility Skill)

-6. More options are available but not exhausted in this guide
+<small>Note: More options are available but not exhausted in this guide.</small>

 #### Condi Cleanses
 1. {{ skill(id="78604") }} (F2)